 If you're struggling with debt, you're not alone and it's never too early or too late to seek help.
 Take the first...

-Homelessness doesn't just mean sleeping on the streets.
-It could be that you aren't staying in your own home or you don't have a suitable home.
-If this applies or may apply to you soon, we can help you understand your rights and how to get help.
+Homelessness doesn't just mean rough sleeping.
+It could be that you aren't staying in your own home or it isn't safe for you to stay where you are anymore.
+If this applies or may apply to you soon, it's important to seek help and advice as soon as possible.

 You're homeless if you have nowhere to stay, but you're also considered homeless if it's not reasonable for you to remain in your accommodation.
 That might mean:

 Homelessness is often caused by a tenancy ending, a relationship breakdown, or family or friends asking you to leave.